GameAnalytics/GA-SDK-IOS/README.md

 Changelog
 ---------
 <!--(CHANGELOG_TOP)-->
+**4.10.4**
+* update iOS Deployment Target to iOS 12
+* fixed issue with not allowing iOS Simulator for cocoapods installs

 **4.10.3**
 * added Support for Xcode 15.4
 * fixed crash at launch caused by va_list wrong usage